vocascan/documentation/docs/vocascan-server/run-programmatically.md

 ## 2. Run

-You can then import the `@vocascan/server` package and run the server.
+Import the `@vocascan/server` package and run the server.
 The first argument is an object containing your config described in [configuration](/vocascan-server/configuration).
 This function returns an Promise that resolves with a started `http` server object, so its also possible to stop that server afterwards or extend it with other middlewares or request handlers.

-This example will start a vocascan-server on port `8989` with an inmemory sqlite database and an colorized console sql logger.
-After 2s the server stops automatically.
+This example will start a vocascan-server on port `8989` with an in-memory sqlite database and a colorized console sql logger.
+After two seconds the server stops accordingly.

 ```js
 const runServer = require("@vocascan/server");